-Spotlight made its first appearance on Mac more than a decade ago and still remains one of the most-loved features by enthusiasts and regular users alike.
-What originally began as a humble file search tool, has now matured with tons of features up its sleeve — ranging from searching for online results to understanding complex natural language queries.
+Spotlight made its first appearance on Mac more than a decade ago and still remains one of the most-loved features of macOS.
+What originally began as a humble file search tool, has now matured with tons of features up its sleeve.
 Apple adds new features to Spotlight in every major macOS release, so it’s easy to lose count of all the features.
 So, today I’ll tell you about all the cool things you can do with Spotlight on a Mac.
-Whether you’re a casual user or a power user, here are 10 Spotlight tips and tricks for Mac you should know:
+Whether you’re a casual user or a power user, here are 15 Spotlight tips and tricks for Mac you should know in 2021.

 1. Search using Search operators